Forest batis: Taxonomy

+The subspecies B. m. reichenowi has sometimes been considered as a separte species, Reichenow's batis.
+Although the plumage of Reichenow's batis is distinctive, an analysis of mitochondrial DNA sequences published in 2006 found that the DNA from specimens of Reichenow's batis were nested within sequences of the forest batis.

 Description

 The forest batis is a small species measuring 9.5–10 cm in length and weighing 10.5–14.2 g.
 The adult male has bluish grey upperparts with a black mask across the face, a white spot on the lores and white spots on the rump which are revealed when the long feathers are fluffed out.
 The underparts are white with a black breast band and blackish thighs.
 The wings are black with a white stripe, the bill and legs are black while the eyes are red.
 Females are similar in pattern but the upper part colour is more olive in tone, the wings more reddish brown and has a mottled rufous breast band and browner wings.
 Juveniles similar to female but markings less well differentiated.
 The short black tail is edged with white.

 Distribution and habitat

 The forest batis is found in east Africa from the south eastern coast of Kenya and north eastern Tanzania including Mount Kilimanjaro, along the northern Eastern Arc Mountains of Tanzania, i.e. Nguru, Nguu, Usambara Mountains, Pare and Kilimanjaro.
 It is also found in coastal south eastern Tanzania.

 The forest batis is found in coastal forest, miombo woodland and in montane forest from sea level up to 2300 m on Kilimanjaro.
 It frequents the lower levels of forest and the undergrowth.